 Note that any RSVPs collected before the event is added to the event campaign will not be retroactively added to the event campaign.
 RSVPers will need to RSVP again, or you can upload a list of previous RSVPs you've received from the event host and target that upload in your emails and reports.

-You can also download a report on all events in your event campaign with the event's details such as start and end time, host contact info, privacy status, sponsors, and publication status by clicking the button at the bottom of the event list.
+You can also download a report on all events in your event campaign with the event's details such as start and end time, host contact info, privacy status, sponsors, if it's a shift event, and publication status by clicking the button at the bottom of the event list.

 Event Priority